NFIBrokerage/slipstream/guides/why_gun.md

 ![cutover-metrics](https://raw.githubusercontent.com/NFIBrokerage/slipstream/main/guides/cutover-to-slipstream-metrics.png)

-> We cutover to the majority of our phoenix socket clients to Slipstream
+> We cutover the majority of our phoenix socket clients to Slipstream
 > at ~13:29 on 02/02, seen as the black bar in the graph above.
 >
 > Note that disconnection reasons such as "LiveView process terminated", all